 Avoiding employee advocacy in regulated industries is even more of a missed opportunity because it allows your social media and content marketing strategies to reach their highest potential.
 However, it’s completely understandable to have regulations be top of mind, and there are steps you can take to ensure there are no violations such as training and having clearly defined guidelines for your employees.

-Additionally, a strong employee advocacy program and employee advocacy tool has pre-written suggested messages for employees to use as captions in social media posts.
+Additionally, high-quality employee advocacy tools have pre-written suggested messages for employees to use as captions in social media posts.
 These messages have gone through compliance review by the appropriate people in your organization, and make it easy to include employees in your social media strategy.

 Regulated industries include legal, healthcare and financial services, among others.
 Unfortunately, as social media grows, many advocates in these industries find that interacting online can open avenues for fault.
 For instance, regulators have considered any customer clicking “like” to be an endorsement and testimonial.
 How can companies in these industries ensure their employees don’t land them in legal trouble?